FranticSalamander/BASE/README.md

         <img src="https://img.shields.io/badge/ScubaGear-v1.0.0-%2328B953?labelColor=%23005288" /></a>
 </p>

+## The READMe.md has not been updated to accurately refelect BASE, some information may be incorrect

 Developed by CISA, ScubaGear is an assessment tool that verifies a Microsoft 365 (M365) tenant’s configuration conforms to the policies described in the Secure Cloud Business Applications ([SCuBA](https://cisa.gov/scuba)) Security Configuration Baseline [documents](https://github.com/cisagov/ScubaGear/tree/main/baselines).

 ## Table of Contents